bolshakov/stoplight/README.md

 <img align="right" alt="Stoplight icon" src="https://i.imgur.com/tiuOfY9.png">

-Traffic control for code.
-An implementation of the circuit breaker pattern in Ruby.
+Stoplight is traffic control for code.
+It's an implementation of the circuit breaker pattern in Ruby.

 Check out [stoplight-admin][12] for controlling your stoplights.